gromag/.NET-ImageResizer/README.md

-# ImageResizeTest
+# Image Resizer and Clipper

-Testing Image resizing code.
+Sample code to resize and clip images.